ssagheer532/website-tmp/_posts/2019-05-5-Vim-Intro.md

 **You don't need to become a Vim expert**

-When I first learned vim I got hung up on “learning” Vim because of the jokes about not being able to exit.
+When I first learned vim I got hung up on “learning” vim because of the jokes about not being able to exit.
 Although there is a bit of complexity to vim, for all the power it gives you it's fairly easy to get started.

 ## Below are some common commands and use cases for Vim